minos-framework/minos-python/README.md

 The plugin packages provide connectors to external technologies like brokers, discovery services, databases, serializers and so on.

+## Source Code

+The source code of this project is hosted at [GitHub](https://github.com/minos-framework/minos-python).

 ## Getting Help